Long-term River Monitoring

 - An observation well behind the gabion wall for additional monitoring

-- Ensuring we have the ability to control and stop brining to mitigate impacting the ecosystem of the Shubenacadie River
+- Ensuring we have the ability to control and immediately stop brining to mitigate any impact to the ecosystem of the Shubenacadie River estuary

 - Working with the Department of Fisheries and Oceans and Environment Canada to develop a detailed monitoring system for the operational phases of the project

 For more information see the Fish and Water section of the FAQ.